tonydng123/web-development/README.md

-This is a self-taught web development bootcamp.
+This is a self-taught web development.